 While social landlords quickly offered assurances of support to their tenants, the impact of coronavirus on those living in the private rented sector was less clear.
 A number of changes to legislation and guidance have since provided additional protection for renters.

-The Minister for Housing and Local Government wrote to social housing tenants to remind them that all social landlords in Wales have agreed everyone will be “treated fairly” and had agreed not to evict their tenants during the coronavirus outbreak.
+The Minister for Housing and Local Government wrote to social housing tenants to remind them that all social landlords in Wales have agreed everyone will be “treated fairly” and had agreed not to evict tenants experiencing financial hardship as a result of coronavirus.

 The changes to notice periods and suspension of evictions does not mean that tenants can stop paying their rent.
 Shelter Cymru outlines some of the options a landlord and tenant may consider where there has been a reduction in a tenant’s income on its website.
 This includes a rent payment holiday or a temporary rent reduction.
 These must be negotiated between the parties.